Skip to content

 Direct SDK calls in Actions, no provider interfaceRejectedCreates territory-by-territory drift.
 Hides the timeout-discipline surface.
 Provider migrations become refactors.

 Single failed state with text error messageRejectedCollapses recovery branches.
-DNS-fail and cert-fail need different recovery; a string field is operator-grep where a state-machine field is type-safe.
+DNS-fail and cert-fail need different recovery; a string field is operator-grep where a state-machine field is type-safe (still relevant in the transient pre-rollback failed state and in audit-log snapshots).

 Audit opt-in per territoryRejectedTwo of four likely-adopters are ISO 27001 certified; one carries ISO 27001 + AVG + NEN 7510.
 Encoding doctrinal asymmetry across the alliance is unsafe.